 The Core unit includes an inner and outer slot when inserting filters.
 The inner slot has a closed bottom while the outer slot is open.

-The outer slot is designed for graduated filters (like the included ND4 GR) or you may add another Summit square ND filter to increase density.
-This slot is intentionally open-ended and lightly grips the filter so the filter may be raised and lowered to reduce exposure at either the top or bottom of your image.
+The outer slot is designed for graduated filters (like the included ND4 Graduated Filter) or you may add another Summit square ND filter to increase density.
+This slot is intentionally open-ended so the filter may be raised and lowered to reduce exposure at either the top or bottom of your image.
 Filters in this slot may be inserted top-down or bottom-up.

 Similar in design to a cinema camera matte box, the PolarPro Summit includes a rubber hood for blocking sun flare and reflections.
 The hood may be easily removed and reattached if you don’t need it.

-Unlike most filter holders that don’t support circular polarizers, PolarPro designed their Summit system around one.
-The polarizer sits inside the Core and is rotated using two wheels on the side.
-This allows you to rotate the polarizer without touching the filter.
+Unlike most square filter holders that don’t support circular polarizers, PolarPro designed their Summit system around the filter.
+Summit’s circular polarizer sits inside the Core and is rotated using two wheels on the side.
+This allows you to rotate the polarizer without touching mounted filters.

 Focal Length Compatibility